Antillean Creole: Saint Lucian Creole French

 Saint Lucian French Creole is commonly spoken in Saint Lucia.
 Its syntactic, grammatical and lexical features are virtually identical to that of Martinican Creole.

 Like the other Caribbean creoles, Saint Lucian French Creole combines a syntax of African and Carib origin with a vocabulary primarily derived from French.
 The language can be considered to be mutually intelligible with French creoles of the Lesser Antilles and is related to Haitian Creole, which has nonetheless a number of distinctive features.

 It is still widely spoken in Saint Lucia.
 In the mid-19th century, migrants took the language with them to Panama, where it is now moribund.

 Grenadian Creole French

 Historically, French, or French Creole, was the language of the large majority of the inhabitants, enslaved Africans and estate owners.
 Though the new British administrators spoke English, French was still predominant.

 Grenadian Creole French is a variety of Antillean Creole French.
 In Grenada and among Grenadians, it is referred to as Patois or French Patois.
-It was once the lingua franca in Grenada and was commonly heard as recently as 1930 when children in some rural areas could speak it.
+It was once the lingua franca in Grenada and was commonly heard as recently as the mid 1900s when many in rural areas could speak it.
 In the 21st century, it can be heard only among elderly speakers in a few small pockets of the country.
 They are becoming fewer and fewer because unlike St. Lucia and Dominica, which lie close to the French islands of Martinique and Guadeloupe, Grenada does not have Kwéyòl-speaking neighbours to keep the language alive.

 Additionally, the language is not taught in schools.